Welsh-language literature: The revival poets

-The winning of the Chair by T. Gwynn Jones (1871-1949) in 1902 for his awdl Ymadawiad Arthur - with Morris-Jones the lead adjudicator - was widely seen as a watershed moment in the new literary revival.
-Widely recognised as a masterpiece, the poem, which reconciled the European romantic traditions of King Arthur with the Mabinogion, was one of the shortest awdlau to win the chair at the time and was later perceived to have reinvigorated cynghanedd and the wider Eisteddfod tradition.
+The winning of the Chair by T. Gwynn Jones (1871–1949) in 1902 for his awdl Ymadawiad Arthur – with Morris-Jones the lead adjudicator – was widely seen as a watershed moment in the new literary revival and at least one critical study of 20th century Welsh literature begins its field of study in 1902, not 1900 for this reason.
+Widely recognised as a "masterpiece" (in its final 1934 revision at least), the poem, which reconciled the European romantic traditions of King Arthur with the Mabinogion, was one of the shortest awdlau to win the chair at the time and was later perceived to have reinvigorated cynghanedd and the wider Eisteddfod tradition.
 It would cement the reputation of T. Gwynn Jones as the first major poet of the new movement.
-The son of tenant farmers, Gwynn had already established a name during the 1890s as a novelist and as a political poet and satirist with works like Gwlad y Gân (see above); he had always harboured serious poetic and academic ambitions however.
-He would eventually become a professor at Aberystwyth and a major figure of his age in Welsh scholarship, but it is for his poetry that he remains best known, particularly that written in cynghanedd, which includes alongside Ymadawiad Arthur numerous other narrative poems drawing on Welsh mythology.
-Despite this acute awareness of the Welsh literary tradition, Gwynn was nonetheless an innovator who experimented with cynghanedd in a way no previous poet had done.
-Widely acknowledged as one of the finest poets in the language as well as making significant contributions in the novel, short story and drama, Gwynn remained characteristically modest about his own achievements, scuppering an attempt to put his name forward for a Nobel Prize by refusing to accept the nomination.
+A journalist and the son of tenant farmers, Jones had already established a name during the 1890s as a novelist and as a political poet and satirist with works like Gwlad y Gân (see above); he had always harboured serious poetic and academic ambitions, however.
+He would eventually become a professor at Aberystwyth and a major figure of his age in Welsh scholarship.
+A phenomenally productive author whose bibliography has thousands of entries in a wide range of genres, he made significant contributions in the novel, short story and drama, and even travel writing, as well as being a translator into Welsh of major European works such as Goethe's Faust, Victor Hugo's The Man Who Laughs, Ibsen's Ghosts and Shakespeare's Macbeth, and even an abridged Welsh retelling of War and Peace.
+Despite all this activity, however, it was poetry that he held in the highest regard, and for which he would be best remembered.
+A poet of "genius", he is considered one of the major practitioners of cynghanedd in Welsh and his output in the strict meters includes alongside 'Ymadawiad Arthur' numerous other long narrative poems drawing on Welsh mythology such as 'Madog' (1918), 'Broseliàwnd' (1922) and 'Anatiomaros' (1925).
+It was perhaps in 'Madog' that Gwynn reached his full maturity, at least in this kind of narrative poem; Alan Llwyd described the work as having "[solved] the problem of the Welsh epic."
+'Despite this acute indebtedness to centuries of literary tradition, Jones was an innovator who experimented with cynghanedd in a way no previous poet had done, for example writing sonnets in cynghanedd and inventing his own meters such as in 'Madog'.
+Although most of his best-known works are in the strict metres his lyrical poetry in the free metres matches that of his contemporaries and he is widely acknowledged as one of the finest poets in the language of any period, Jones remained characteristically modest about his own achievements, scuppering an attempt to put his name forward for a Nobel Prize by refusing to accept the nomination.